 There's a regional airport in Lewiston.
 Service is provided by Alaska, Horizon, and Delta Airlines.
 Plan your flight to arrive the day before your river trip begins.
 The Red Lion Hotel provides free airport shuttle service to guests staying at the hotel.
 Their shuttle bus meets all flights.

 3 day trips: Your trip fare includes transportation from our take-out point back to Minam at trip’s end.
 However, if you would rather have your car at takeout, shuttle service for your vehicle can be arranged through the Minam Motel when you arrive for your river trip.
 We have used them for many years, and have found them to be very helpful and dependable.
-Their charge to drive a vehicle from Minam to takeout is approximately $125.

 5 day trips: Your trip fees include transportation to and from the river.
 A chartered bus will transport us from Lewiston to our put-in at Minam, a 3 hour trip.
 At trip's end we will be transported from our takeout at Heller Bar back to Lewiston, a one hour ride.

 You will need to bring your own clothing and toiletries.

 Details, tips, and a complete list of what to bring are found here.
 You will receive a copy of this information when you sign up for your trip.

 Fishing on the Grande Ronde is often quite good for steelhead in the spring, and trout in the summer.
 If you would like to fish you will need an Oregon fishing license, which may be purchased at Oregon sporting goods stores or online at the Oregon Department of Fish and Wildlife's web site.